 Fiestas Patrias – National Holidays

-On the 18th and 19th of September, Chile’s National Holidays’ celebrations take place.
-The coming Spring is anticipated by open-air ramadas, shelters with roofs made of tree branches, and fondas, refreshment stands offering typical dishes, meat or cheese empanadas, cider and red wine.
-Under the shelter of the ramadas people dance the cueca, the national dance of Chile.
-It is found with small local variations throughout Chile, and consists of pairs of dancers waving handkerchiefs in the air to depict couples courting and flirting.
-The people commemorate the First Assembly of the Government, which marked the beginning of Chile’s independence on September 18th, 1810, and military triumphs are celebrated with a parade, presided over by the President, in Santiago’s Parque O’Higgins.
-The Chilean flag is displayed on houses and apartments and children fly kites and play with marbles and spinning tops.
+On the 18th and 19th of September, Chile’s National Holidays’ massive celebrations take place.
+The coming of Spring is anticipated with open-air ramadas, shelters with roofs made of tree branches, and fondas, refreshment stands offering typical dishes, meat or cheese empanadas, cider and red wine.
+Under the shelter of the ramadas people dance Cueca, the national dance of Chile.
+It is found with small local variations throughout Chile, and consists of pairs of dancers waving handkerchiefs in the air to depict couples, courting and flirting.
+The people commemorate the First Government Assembly, which marked the beginning of Chile’s independence on September 18th, 1810, and military triumphs are celebrated with a parade, presided over by the President, in Santiago’s Parque O’Higgins.
+The Chilean flag is displayed on houses and apartments and children fly kites and play with marbles and yo-yos.
 They have hopscotch competitions and greased pole climbing contests.
 There are horse races, Chilean style – bareback, the rider holding onto the horse’s mane – while rodeos are held in traditional rings.

 Fiesta de La Virgen de Andacollo

 The Festival of the Virgen of Andacollo, in the northern town of Andacollo, is a popular religious festival celebrating copper, Chile’s greatest natural resource.
-Andacollo was a settlement of Molle people, who are related to the Incas and developed agriculture and exploited the copper resources.
-In their native language of Quechua, ‘anta’ means copper, and ‘coya’ means monarch, and the Virgen of Andacollo is thus known as the Queen of Copper.
+Andacollo was a settlement of Molle people, who are related to the Incas and developed great agriculture techniques and exploited the copper resources.
+In their native language, Quechua, ‘anda’ means copper, and ‘coya’ means monarch, and the Virgen of Andacollo is thus known as the Queen of Copper.
 The festival, held each year on 24th – 26th December, is one of the most widely-attended religious festivals in Chile, with Chinese dances and pledges to the Virgin.
 Chilean and foreign tourists are habitual visitors and participants.

-Like Christians around the world, Chileans commemorate the birth of Christ on December 25.
-On Christmas Eve night, families gather together to eat fruit cake and drink cola de mono, a traditional drink prepared with spirits, milk, sugar, coffee and cinnamon.
-This holiday is especially dedicated to children, who receive gifts from Santa, known in Chile as el viejito pascuero.
+Like most Christians around the world, Chileans commemorate the birth of Jesus Christ on December 25.
+On Christmas Eve, families gather together to eat fruit cake and drink cola de mono, a traditional drink prepared with spirits, milk, sugar, coffee and cinnamon.
+This holiday is especially dedicated to children, who receive gifts from Santa Claus, known in Chile as “El Viejito Pascuero”.
 Presents are placed under a Christmas tree hung with lights and decorated with cotton wool ‘snow’, and the children open their gifts at midnight.
-At the foot of the tree is a manger, with Baby Jesus being worshipped by the Three Kings.
+Under the tree is a manger, with Baby Jesus being worshipped by the Three Kings.
 Traditionally, people sing Christmas carols from the farming community, and attend Church services held on Christmas Day.

-The New Year is welcomed in cities throughout Chile with spectacular fireworks displays at midnight on December 31.
+New Year is welcomed in cities throughout Chile with spectacular fireworks displays at midnight on December 31.
 The most impressive are in the port city of Valparaiso, where thousands of people seek out the best vantage points on hillside terraces overlooking the sea.
 People usher in the new year by hugging, toasting with champagne and exchanging wishes for prosperity.
-Many have their own rituals for the New Year: some people eat lentil dishes; some write down everything that was bad about the old year, and then burn the paper symbolically; some write down all their wishes for the New Year, and then hide the piece of paper away.
+Many have their own rituals for New Year: some people eat lentil dishes; some write down everything that was bad about the past year, and then burn the paper symbolically; some write down all their wishes for the year to come, and then hide the piece of paper away.
 There are those who go out walking with luggage, so they will travel during the year; and there are those who wear ‘lucky’ items, such as yellow underwear or borrowed or new clothes.